-Occupational Therapy (OT) at Alder Hey Children’s NHS Foundation Trust help acutely ill or injured children and adolescents to regain lost skills and learn new ones so they can participate in everyday activities to their full potential.
+Occupational Therapy (OT) at Alder Hey helps acutely ill or injured children and adolescents to regain lost skills and learn new ones so they can participate in everyday activities to their full potential.

-The Occupational Therapist will assess and treat your child in areas such as:
+An Occupational Therapist will assess and treat your child in areas like: